Christianity and politics: Protestantism

 Anglicanism was developed when King Henry VIII established the Church of England as the state church of the Kingdom of England.
 The Church of England is still closely involved in British politics and disputes sometimes take place over its role.
 The Hawaiian Kingdom also had an Anglican church as its official state church, the Church of Hawaii in the late 19th century.

-Southern Baptistism leans heavily conservative and is involved with the politics of the Republican Party in the United States.
+Southern Baptism leans heavily conservative and is involved with the politics of the Republican Party in the United States.
 Lutheranism is influential in the politics of the Nordic countries.
 The Church of Denmark, the Church of Iceland, and the Church of Norway are all Lutheran state churches, while the Church of Sweden was a state church until 2000.
 Calvinism was the official religion of the Netherlands while the Dutch Reformed Church was the state church.
 The United Methodist Church advocates political activism among Methodists.
 Methodists in the United States tend to lean conservative or moderate.

 Anabaptism adheres to a two kingdom concept.
 This is the belief that the kingdom of heaven or of Christ (the Church) is different and distinct from the kingdoms of this world.
-It essentially means the separation of church and state but differs from Protestantism in their belief that the church has no right to interfere in the affairs of the state any more than the state in the church.
-This viewpoint is still held by the most religiously conservative Anabaptism groups, such as the Amish, Old Order Mennonites, Conservative Mennonites, and Old Order River Brethren.
+It essentially means the separation of church and state but differs from other Protestant approaches in their belief that the separation is absolute and the church has no right to interfere in the affairs of the state any more than the state in the church.
+This viewpoint is still held by the most religiously conservative Anabaptist groups, such as the Amish, Old Order Mennonites, Conservative Mennonites, and Old Order River Brethren.
 Not all Anabaptist churches subscribe to anarchist ideologies.
 The Hutterite church traces its roots back to the Radical Reformation and Jacoub Hutter, but respect and adhere to government authority.
 The Bruderhof, another church community in the Anabaptist tradition, respects the god-given authority of the state, while acknowledging that their ultimate allegiance is to God.

 Ideologies

 Liberalism

-Separation of church and state is a prominent idea in liberalism, so direct influence of Christianity in liberal politics is typically limited.
+Separation of church and state is a prominent idea in liberalism, but even in Liberal democratic countries, religion often influences policy making, or the opinions of many voters which causes certain religious based policies to be pushed forward.